fairpm/tsc/contributing.md

 - Requires majority approval of existing Organizers
 - An existing Organizer can nominate a Contributor
 - Nominee must accept nomination
+- When possible, nominations are approved by [lazy consensus](https://www.apache.org/foundation/glossary.html#LazyConsensus)—if no objections are raised within 5 business days, the nomination moves forward
-- Consensus is preferred, but a vote can be called if necessary
+- If objections are raised, a vote will be held

 **Removal:**